‘Brilliantly written and incisive’ Colm Tóibín

 From leather parties in the Castro to Gay Liberation Front touch-ins; from disco at Studio One to dark rooms in Vauxhall railway arches, the gay bar has long been a place of joy, solidarity and sexual expression.
 But around the world, gay bars are closing.
 In the wake of this cultural demolition, Jeremy Atherton Lin rediscovers the party boys and renegades who lived and loved in these spaces.

-Gay Bar is a sparkling, richly individual history of the gay bars of London, San Francisco and Los Angeles, focusing on the post-AIDs crisis years of the 1990s to the present day.
-It is also the story of Jeremy Atherton Lin’s own experiences as a gay man, and the lifelong romance that began one restless night in Soho.
-In prose both playful and challenging, he immerses his reader in the unique experience of a life lived in and out of these spaces.
+Gay Bar is a sparkling, richly individual history of enclaves in London, San Francisco and Los Angeles.
+It is also the story of the author s own experiences as a mixed-race gay man, and the transatlantic romance that began one restless night in Soho.
+Expansive, vivacious, curious, celebratory, Gay Bar asks: where shall we go tonight?